-The Museum regularly issues press releases about current and upcoming exhbitions and programs as well as recent acquisitions, gifts, staff appointments, and other news.
-Below you will find a list of current and past news articles, while the links to the left will provide the latest information about the Museum’s programs as well as details on past news and events.
+The Museum regularly issues press releases about current and upcoming exhibitions and programs as well as recent acquisitions, gifts, staff appointments, and other news.
+Below you’ll find a list of current and past news articles, while the links to the left will provide the latest information about the Museum’s programs as well as details on past news and events.

 In addition to exploring our news section you can also follow us on Twitter, connect with us on Facebook, enjoy the latest videos on our YouTube and Vimeo channels, or see what we’re sharing on Pinterest, Instagram, Flickr, or Tumblr.
 As always, we welcome your comments.